Information for:Sign up to our Engage eNewsletter

 Migration authorities in some signatory countries also use the Accords as a guide to academic equivalence when issuing visas.

-Before applying for immigration or membership of overseas engineering organisations, applicants holding a UK qualification can check whether it is accredited by using our Accredited Course Search, or approved using our Technicians Database.
+Before applying for immigration or membership of overseas engineering organisations, applicants holding a UK qualification can check whether it is accredited by using our Recognised Course Search.
 Some Sydney and Washington Accord signatories may also be willing to recognise older programmes that can be found using the Older Recognised Courses Search.

 Holders of Higher National level qualifications (HNC, HND, HC, HD) can additionally check whether their qualification is on the list of Accredited Higher National Certificates and Diplomas that can be found at the bottom of the accredited course search page.
 If your qualification is not in the list or you started your studies before 1999 please consult the Higher National awards document linked at the bottom of this page.